GabrielWendell/Cepheids_Projects/README.md

 ---

+- You can check the results obtained in this project by reading the proceedings published at the XLVII Annual Meeting of the Brazilian Astronomical Society in 2024 : [G.W.C.
+Rocha, J. Aires, L.A.
+Almeida, Analysis of the period-luminosity relation for Cepheids, *Boletim da Sociedade Astronômica Brasileira*, **36**(1), 82-86 (2024)](https://sab-astro.org.br/wp-content/uploads/2025/05/Proceedings.pdf)

+---

 ## Installation
 First you need to check if you have git software installed on your machine.
 You can check by typing the following in your terminal:
 ```terminal